mrkamel/map-reduce-ruby/README.md

 a limited number of open file descriptors allowed.
 The `chunk_limit` ensures that only the specified amount of chunks are processed in a single run.
-A run basically means: it takes up to `chunk_limit` chunks, reduces them and pushes the result as a new chunk to the list of chunks.
+A run basically means: it takes up to `chunk_limit` chunks, reduces them and pushes the result as a new chunk to the list of chunks to process.
 Thus, if your number of file descriptions is unlimited, you want to set it to a high number to avoid the overhead of multiple runs.

 ## Partitioners